• Follow Us

 Wylie Leeson

-2024 AMA Queensland Foundation Medical Student Scholarship recipient and 5th year JCU medical student
+2024 AMA Queensland Foundation Medical Student Scholarship recipient and now fifth year JCU medical student

 Wylie Leeson’s third year of medical school was derailed by unbearable, sharp pain resembling a back injury, forcing him to take a leave of absence from study and quit his two jobs.